Sunflower headclipping weevil, Haplorhynchites aeneus

 Description

-Adults of sunflower headclipping weevil measure about 8.5 mm (1/3 inch) in length and are shiny, black, and slightly hairy.
-Like all weevil species, adults have a snout-like protrusion that extends from their head and contains antennae and mouthparts.
-Larvae of the sunflower headclipping weevil are yellow or cream colored, C-shaped, and have a brown head capsule.
+Adults of sunflower headclipping weevil (Haplorhynchites aeneus) are shiny, black, and slightly hairy and measure about 8.5 mm (1/3 inch) in length from the abdominal rear to the tip of the snout.
+Like all weevil species, the snout-like protrusion of adults extends from their head and contains antennae and mouthparts.
+Larvae of the sunflower headclipping weevil measure 4-6 mm (~1/4 inch) long, are yellow or cream colored, C-shaped, and have a brown head capsule.

 Quick Facts

 - The sunflower headclipping weevil is a species of beetle that is widespread in eastern Colorado.
-It is occasionally a pest of gardens and cultivated sunflower crops.
-Feeding injuries include clipped sunflower heads that hang from the stem.
+It is occasionally a pest in gardens and cultivated sunflower.
+Feeding injury is evident in clipped sunflower heads that hang from the stem.
 Injuries are typically limited to field edges and do not require management.

 - Adults are small, black beetles that have a long snout protruding from their head.
 The snout contains the mouthparts and antennae and is on other weevil species.
 Larvae are yellow or cream colored and can be found developing in the fallen heads of sunflowers.